 In the Area: Ninh Binh Province

 If you have some time to spare after exploring Ha Long Bay, Ninh Binh Province deserves to be on your itinerary.
-It’s about 200km south of Hanoi and can be reached in about three hours from the capital.
+It’s about 200 kilometers south of Hanoi and can be reached in about three hours from the capital.
 Getting there is easy as there are several trains and buses.
 You can also rent your own motorbike if you have a license and feel comfortable riding for such a long distance.

 So why should you visit Ninh Binh?
 It’s a beautiful area, full of verdant mountains, hidden pagodas, and other breathtaking natural sights.
 If getting out into the green and spending time away from the hustle and bustle of big cities is your thing, Ninh Binh’s incomparable landscape of hills, mountains and lush forests are ideal for you.
 Travelers and locals alike are so impressed with it that many people actually call it the Ha Long Bay on land.